kevinpapst/TablerBundle/UPGRADING.md

 ### Progress bars

-- Removed the options `backgroundColor`
+- Deprecated the options `backgroundColor` (will be used as extraClass if still defined)

 ### Changed HTML structure